 Wisconsin Power of Attorney Forms

-The Wisconsin Power of Attorney Forms legally affirm an agreement for a party known as the Agent to represent a party known as the Principal in the matters and in the manner they specify in this form.
+The Wisconsin Power of Attorney Forms legally affirms an agreement for a party known as the “Agent” to represent a party known as the “Principal” in the matters and way(s) as specified in the selected form.
 Examples of duties an Agent may carry out for the Principal include: